EGMartins/station/README.md

 ## Workflow

-Up and access virtual machine:
+Start and access the virtual machine:

     $ vagrant up
     $ vagrant ssh

-Go to shared folder:
+Go to the projects dir on shared folder:

-    vagrant $ cd /vagrant
+    vagrant $ cd /vagrant/projects

-Have fun with your new Rails app:
+And have fun with your new brand Rails app:

     vagrant $ rails new myapp
     vagrant $ cd myapp